jetdream/webhook-nats-gateway/README.md

 # Webhook-NATS-Gateway

-The Webhook-NATS-Gateway is a simple gateway that listens for incoming HTTP calls and passes them to NATS Jetstream server
+The Webhook-NATS-Gateway is a simple gateway that listens for incoming HTTP calls and passes them to NATS Jetstream server Endpoints are defined in NATS JetStream KV store.

 Make sure all the required environment variables are set before running the gateway.
 See the `.env.example` file for the required environment variables.